vic-ma/howtodismantle.github.io/_posts/2025-03-01-Lights-On-A-Step-by-Step-Guide-to-Designing-a-Pick-by-Light-System-with-Captron-and-Peakboard.md

 },
 {% endhighlight %}

-The last thing we need to add, is the "Done" button.
-In the list of order items the user can hit "Done" to indicate that the items is picked.
-So we set the state of the item to "D":
+The last thing we need to add is the **Done** button.
+In the list of order items, the user can hit **Done** to indicate that the item has been picked.
+In that case, we set the state of the item to `D`:

 ![image](/assets/2025-03-01/070.png)

-## result
+## Result

-In the result video we can see the whole picking process.
-The order is initiated by pressing the button.
+In the result video, you can see the entire picking process.
+The order is initiated by pressing the **Launch New Order** button.
 The three picking items are displayed and the three corresponding warehouse bins are indicated by the LED strip.
 As soon as picking item is confirmed to be "done" the light is switched off.

 {% include youtube.html id="s8Uh0ExfEk8" %}